adkein/turtle-shell/README.md

 3. You define in your local .bashrc a locale variable, and specify in your local ssh_config that it be sent in SSH connections.
 Call it LC_YOUR_NAME_HERE.
 4. Append to the remote machine's .bashrc a line like `[[ -n $LC_YOUR_NAME_HERE ]] && source $HOME/my_things/config/rc_bash`

+__Note:__ I advise against keeping your configs in a public repository.
+Create instead a private repository or -- even more fun -- host your own.
+The contents of this repository are intended just as an illustration.

 Vim
 ----

 A major benefit, for me, to using something like turtle-shell is that I can more or less take for granted my personalized Vim environment.
-That includes the general mappings, settings, and functions defined in ones .vimrc file, as well as plugins installed using Bundle.
+That includes the general mappings, settings, and functions defined in ones .vimrc file, as well as plugins installed using [pathogen](https://github.com/tpope/vim-pathogen).

 You can put your own .vimrc file and .vim folder in the config/ directory of turtle-shell.
 There are lines in config/rc_bash that set environment variables and aliases pointing Vim to those configs.